FINAL UPDATE: The second coach is back in service on the 35. The 37 coach is returning to regular service on the 37 Route. (More: 27 in last 48 hours)

 Benefits of parallel parking

 Installing transit lanes before utility work begins has some benefits during construction.
 It would help protect buses from delays while SFPUC works to upgrade the water and sewer system.
-It would also allow more parking to be retained during construction.
-By converting angled parking to parallel, an additional lane can be added which would allow greater flexibility while work is being performed.
-Without the additional lane, all parking spaces on a block would have to be temporarily removed more often during water/sewer construction to maintain through traffic.
+It would also allow greater flexibility while utility work is being performed to retain some parking spaces while maintaining through traffic.

 We have also heard from disability advocates that parallel parking makes it easier for people in wheelchairs or walkers to access their vehicles and they can deploy a wheelchair ramp directly to the curb, whereas with angled parking there is limited space between vehicles.